01. How Nutrition Helps

 - Nuts and seeds

 These foods are high in protein.
-In addition to helping patients maintain weight, research suggests high-protein foods may help repair body tissue and maintain a healthy immune system.
+In addition to helping patients maintain weight, high-protein foods may help repair body tissue and maintain a healthy immune system.

 Resources for Mesothelioma Patients